With the rise of social media connectivity, people have more channels to become a publisher, creator or influencer. It would mean 2 things:

 Type of power that high-performance coaches, influential managers and leaders possess

-In 1959, psychologists John R. P. French and Bertram Raven have identified five types of power in leadership roles, which eventually increases to seven types.
+In 1959, psychologists John R. P. French and Bertram Raven have identified five types of power in leadership roles, which eventually increases to eight types.

 With what has emerged from the above phenomenon, among the leadership powers, the one that is most associated with successful leadership & influence is referent power.